Online sales starting to slow?

 The NRF research showed that 65% of consumers look up free shipping thresholds before adding items to their online shopping carts.

-Another option is to discreetly include shipping in the price of the product or service, and still offer it for free.
+Another option is to discreetly bundle shipping in the advertised price of the product or service.
+Customers won’t get a surprise when they hit the checkout button, and you won’t cop any losses for shipping.

 3. Build trust from the minute a customer lands on your eCommerce site using trust icons